 The City Attorney's Office drafts ordinances proposed by the City Council, the Mayor or his staff and provides legal guidance in an attempt to ensure the legality and constitutionality of such proposals.
 Contracts involving thousands or even millions of dollars of City expenditures must be reviewed, amended, or drafted prior to presentation to the City Council for approval.
 Hundreds of resolutions, grant applications, and agenda items are reviewed and approved for City Council action every year.

-The City Attorney attends and advises the City Council and Planning Commission during their meetings.
-The Assistant City Attorney attends and advises the Board of Adjustment at its meetings.
+The City Attorney attends and advises the City Council during its meetings.
+The Senior Assistant City Attorney attends and advises the Planning Commission and Board of Adjustment at their meetings.

 City Attorney Staff

-The City Attorney's Office is staffed by Paralegal Jodi Batker, Assistant City Attorney Blake Pennington, and City Attorney Kit Williams.
+The City Attorney's Office is staffed by Paralegal Jodi Batker, Senior Assistant City Attorney Blake Pennington, and City Attorney Kit Williams.